joao4gg/bcoin_google_script/README.md

 # bcoin_google_script
-A simple script destiny to get te real time value of BCOIN
+A simple script designed to get the real-time value of BCOIN